SimonCropp/GraphQL.EntityFramework/docs/configuration.md

         }
         catch (Exception exception)
         {
-            throw new Exception("Could not parse variables.", exception);
+            throw new("Could not parse variables.", exception);
         }
     }
 }